thoughtbot/maintaining-open-source-projects/book/03-git.md

 * If the branch history is polluted with messages like “cleanup whitespace”, “more style changes”, “wip”, etc., commits are [squashed together into meaningful parts](http://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history).
-* Pull requests that are small in scope fit into a single commit.
+* Changesets that are small in scope fit into a single commit.
 Some may contain more, with each commit being independent of one another.
 * Similar rules apply to merging or splitting pull requests as you see fit.